HammerBro29/nhl-bracket-generator/README.md

 npm run dev
 ```

-3. Open your browser to `http://localhost:5173`
+3. Open your browser to `http://localhost:5175`
+# Double check port before launching app in browser
+# If specificed port (5175) is busy then server will automatically run in next available port (i.e 5176, etc.)

 ## Build for Production
 ```bash